adykor/Amazon-Selenium-Automation/README.md

 # Amazon Sign In Automation Test
-This is an automation testing program written in C# that utilizes Selenium and NUnit frameworks to assert that inputting an invalid email address while attempting to sign in to Amazon will result in a failure to log in and error message.
+This is an automation testing program written in C# that utilizes Selenium and NUnit frameworks to assert that inputting an invalid email address while attempting to sign in to Amazon will result in a failure to log in via displaying an error message.
 As part of the testing, the program:
 * opens a Chrome browser window
 * navigates to the Amazon web page
 * expands the browser window